Earhart the Record-Setter

 The Itasca continued to transmit for another hour before concluding Earhart and Noonan must have ditched at sea.
-Search procedures began, and it was estimated the plane had gone down 35 to 100 miles (55 to 160 km) northwest of Howland Island.
+Search procedures began, and it was estimated the plane had gone down 35 to 100 miles (55 to 160 km) northwest of Howland Island due to overcast conditions in that direction.
 President Franklin Roosevelt authorized a search effort costing over $4 million and involving ten ships, 66 aircraft, and over 3,000 Navy personnel.
 The search covered 262,280 square miles (679,300 sq km) but was unable to find any trace of Earhart, Noonan, or their plane.
-The effort was discontinued two weeks later on 18 July.
+The effort was discontinued two weeks later on 19 July.
 George Putnam finally gave up hope in October and Amelia Earhart was officially declared dead on 5 January 1939.
 Fred Noonan had been declared dead in June 1938.

 Now seventy years since their disappearance, the fate of the famous flyers remains an unsolved mystery.
 A number of theories have emerged to explain what became of them, but these fall into three general categories.
-The first and most accepted theory is that Earhart ditched the Electra at sea in the vicinity of Howland Island.
+The first and most accepted theory is that Earhart ran out of fuel and ditched the Electra at sea near Howland Island.
 If so, the aircraft most likely sank within minutes.
 The aviators may have been able to escape, but it is believed they had left behind any rafts or other emergency gear to save weight.

 A researcher named Elgen Long believes weather systems in the region caused the pair to misjudge their course and fly further north of Howland Island than they realized.
 Based on the Itasca's radio log that records the strength of Earhart's signals, it is believed the aviators were flying a ladder search pattern as they sought Howland Island.
 Fred Noonan would have used celestial navigation techniques and the angle of the Sun to locate an instrument navigation reference called the "157/337 line of position" that should have brought the aircraft directly over the island.
 Earhart's final communications indicate she was following this procedure, and Long believes she would have found the island had she not run out of fuel.
 Furthermore, he believes that once the engines failed, the plane probably nosedived into the ocean given the high drag produced by the windmilling propellers.
 The flyers most likely died on impact or drowned as they tried to flee the sinking hulk.